KarlGong/ptest/doc/en/index.rst

 - *tags* - the tags of this test (it can be string (separated by comma) or list or tuple)

+- *expected_exceptions* - the expected exceptions of this test fixture.
+If no exception or a different one is thrown, this test will be marked as failed.

 - *group* - the group that this test belongs to

 - *description* - the description of this test